-- Focused on connecting with minority-owned businesses to increase the diversity of our vendors and suppliers by leveraging ERGs and our community, which creates revenue generating opportunities for diverse suppliers to promote their businesses and products.
-Prior to the MSGE Distribution, in Fiscal Year 2023, Sphere Entertainment and MSG Sports hosted a multi-city holiday market event featuring twenty underrepresented businesses in New York City and Burbank. - Invested in an external facing supplier diversity portal on our website, which launched in Fiscal Year 2023.
-The portal is intended to expand opportunities for the Company, Sphere Entertainment and MSG Sports to do business with diverse suppliers, including minority-, women-, LGBTQ+and veteran-owned businesses. - Strengthened our commitment to higher education institutions to increase campus recruitment pipelines.
-In partnership with the Knicks and our social impact team and prior to the MSGE Distribution, Sphere Entertainment and MSG Sports hosted the 2nd Annual Historically Black Colleges and Universities Night highlighting the important contributions of these institutions, and awarded a \$60,000 scholarship to a New York City high school student.
+- Focused on increasing opportunities to connect with diverse vendors and suppliers by leveraging ERGs and our community.
+This effort creates revenue generating opportunities for diverse suppliers to promote their businesses and products.
+In Fiscal Year 2024, we, Sphere Entertainment and MSG Sports expanded our multi-city holiday market event featuring thirty underrepresented businesses in New York City and Burbank; - Invested in an external facing supplier diversity portal on our website, which launched in Fiscal Year 2023.
+The portal is intended to expand opportunities for the Company, Sphere Entertainment and MSG Sports to do business with diverse suppliers, including minority-, women-, LGBTQ+and veteran-owned businesses; - Strengthened our commitment to higher education institutions to increase campus recruitment pipelines.
+In partnership with the Knicks and our social impact team, hosted the 3rd Annual Historically Black Colleges and Universities Night at The Garden, highlighting the important contributions of these institutions and awarded a \$60,000 scholarship to a New York City high school student; and - Partnered with MSG Sports to host various theme nights during Knicks and Rangers games throughout the season and invited our ERGs to participate.